733rd Military Airlift Squadron: Combat in the European Theater

 On 11 January 1944, it attacked a Messerschmitt aircraft parts manufacturing plant at Brunswick/Waggum Airfield.
 Weather conditions deteriorated during the flight to the target, preventing part of the escorting fighters from reaching the bombers and resulting in the squadron's bombers being recalled.
 However, the wing leader was unable to authenticate the recall message and continued to the target.
 In contrast, fair weather to the east of the target permitted the Luftwaffe to concentrate its fighter defenses into one of its largest defensive formations since October 1943.
 Despite heavy flak in the target area, the squadron bombed accurately and earned its second DUC for this action.
 The squadron participated in Big Week, the concentrated campaign against the German aircraft manufacturing industry from 20 to 25 February 1944.
 It bombed transportation, communication and petroleum industrial targets during Operation Lumberjack the final push across the Rhine and into Germany.

 The squadron flew its last mission on 21 April 1945.
 Following V-E Day it dropped leaflets to displaced persons and German civilians on what were called "Nickling" flights The squadron was scheduled to be part of the occupation forces, but those plans were cancelled in September 1945.
 Starting in November, its planes were transferred to other units or flown back to the United States.
 Its remaining personnel sailed on the SS Lake Champlain on 12 December 1945.
 Upon reaching the Port of Embarkation, the squadron was inactivated.

 Air Force reserve

+Initial organization and mobilization for the Korean War

 The squadron was again activated under Air Defense Command (ADC) at Marietta Army Air Field, Georgia in May 1947 as a air reserve unit and again assigned to the 94th Bombardment Group.
 Although nominally a very heavy bomber unit, It is not clear whether or not the squadron was fully staffed or equipped.
-In 1948 Continental Air Command assumed responsibility for managing reserve and Air National Guard units from ADC.
+In 1948 Continental Air Command (ConAC) assumed responsibility for managing reserve and Air National Guard units from ADC.